pratik7262/American-Elite-Market-Assignment/README.md

 ## Envoirment Variable

-### Mongo URI
+### Mongo_URI

-Replace the connection string as per your convenient or use mongodb+srv://webproject7262:23hWxoBCvGOhHjMI@cluster0.n3dlyuv.mongodb.net/aem1?retryWrites=true&w=majority This string to use sample data
+Replace the connection string as per your convenient in .env File

 Keep Other Variables same